mustafabin/capital-guesser/readme.md

 Would you like to play again?
 Yes (y) or No (n): y Thank you for playing my game!
 Goodbye!
 ```
+**If the player doesn't get any of the capitals correct, the overall score can be a negative number.*
 ### Potentially Useful Python Features

 - `print()`